I'm Honey!

 How to Heal After a Divorce or Great Loss

-As many of you know, I have endured financial hardship, the heartbreak of widowhood in my forties, the joy of remarriage, the horrors of suicide in our family, the unknowns of Cancer, the challenge of building a blended family and that is just for starters.
+As many of you know, I have endured financial hardship, the heartbreak of widowhood in my forties, the joy of remarriage, the horrors of suicide in our family, the unknowns of cancer, the challenge of building a blended family and that is just for starters.
 Throughout my ordeals, I have never allowed myself to have low horizons.
 I have never let fear stop me from starting.
 I have, through my experiences, earned a degree behind my name… a Ph.D. in Life!

 Loss Comes in Many Forms

 Did you know the divorce rate for women over 50 has doubled since the 1990s?
-Unhappiness came out of the woodwork without shame and many couples who had been unhappy for years decided to take a new path called… divorce.

 Though I have not experienced divorce, I know the feeling of loss.
 I went through the sudden and debilitating experience of losing my late husband, Michael when we were in our forties.
 Our home was in the Hawaiian Islands.
 We lived on the Island of Oahu in Honolulu.
 Michael was on the Mainland on business.
 On a lovely sunny Hawaiian day as I was just about to leave for the market, the telephone rang, and it was my brother-in-law calling to tell me Michael passed away instantly from a sudden heart attack.
-The message was riveting.
+The message was devastating.
 My life and the lives of our children took an instantaneous turn.

-How I Survived
+How I Survived and Healed After Loss

-Through my shock, anger, sadness, and despair.
-I managed to recover.
-I want to share my journey with you because I also perceive divorce as a great loss, even when you may have been the one who wanted ‘out.’
+Through my shock, anger, sadness, and despair, I managed to recover.
+I want to share my journey with you, because I also perceive divorce as a great loss, even when you may have been the one who wanted ‘out.’
 You are on your own for the first time in years.
 Your first courageous act will be to decide the method you want to take to heal.
 There is bound to be shock or numbness with the breakup of your family.

 Then, there is the phase of a variety of feelings: anger, sadness, anxiety, confusion, emptiness, and the question, “Did I make the right call, or did my spouse make the right call that created this loss?”
 Despair sets in when your loss becomes reality.
 You may feel hopeless and want to withdraw and disengage from family, activities, and friends for a time.
 A divorce is like a death.
 Mourning or grief is essential as you travel your personal journey to its ultimate destination… a healthy positive attitude about your life.
 Your goal, J’ AIME LA VIE!
-Meaning, I love life!
+Meaning, “I love life!”

 The Start of a Journey